grafana/grafana/docs/sources/setup-grafana/configure-security/configure-database-encryption/store-secrets-using-aws-secrets-manager-plugin.md

 By default, the plugin attempts to authenticate with AWS and select a region using parameters read from the runtime environment.
 For more details, see the [AWS CLI](https://aws.amazon.com/cli/) setup documentation.

 Alternatively, you can configure authentication and region selection explicitly through Grafana's configuration.
-For a full list of available options, see [Configuring the plugin](#configuring-the-plugin).
-For more information on configuring Grafana, see [Configuring Grafana]({{< relref "../../configure-grafana/" >}}).
+For a full list of available options, see [Configure the plugin](#configure-the-plugin).
+For more information on configuring Grafana, see [Configure Grafana]({{< relref "../../configure-grafana/" >}}).

 ## Configure the plugin

 1. Open the **custom.ini** file.
-2. Create a configuration section file called `[plugin.grafana-aws-secrets-manager]`.
+2. Create a configuration section file called `[plugin.grafana-aws-secretsmanager]`.
 3. Place the following optional configuration settings in the new section.

 | Setting                 | Description                                                                                                                                                 | Example                                      | Default                         |